 Wait, hold on, so Terra was here first (which is why Stitch is loose and why he’s familiar with the Wayfinder) and Ven will be here next and last, but Aqua came here after her trip to Olympus Coliseum, where Ven was first and Aqua was canonically delayed?
 Aqua is at Ignis’ Taco Bell, Ven is at Umaro’s Dairy Queen, and no one but Terra is doing their goddamned jobs!

 Stitch growls at Aqua for touching his Wayfinder, which startles her into arming, followed by what sounds like an editing mistake in Willa’s next line, where she says, “Where did you get that?” as though the last sound of “Where” and the first sound of “did” seem superimposed.
-Or maybe it’s just a terrible delivery, I won’t allow my love of her performance on the previous world confuse my judgement in this one, especially when recording could have been done in any order!
+Or maybe it’s just a weird delivery, shit happens, and I won’t allow my love of her performance on the previous world confuse my judgement in this one, especially when recording could have been done in any order!
 In any event, 626’s attention is drawn to her familiar Keyblade.

 While we’re here, I just want to compliment Aqua on all the doors she just opened by being polite, efficient, open and professional.
-This scenario isn’t going to end in quite that ideal way, but please compare it to: “Hello King Triton, I’m a suspicious teenaged boy following your teenaged daughter around!
+This scenario isn’t going to end in quite that way, but please compare it to: “Hello King Triton, I’m a suspicious teenaged boy following your teenaged daughter around!
 During a suspicious monster attack!
 Please don’t look into my background!”
 OR “We’re here to join the army!
 Me, this dog, and this duck, are all definitely, definitely Chinese citizens.”
 OR “Stop the trial!
 I stole your memories!” and lest we forget the greatest classic: “Oh hi, I straight-up broke into your castle!
 Twice!”

 Unlike Terra and Ven, who simply had to cross the world in some fashion or another, Aqua’s trip is more complicated.
-She actually has to clear out two sets of Unversed, and while the Grand Councilwoman did imply something of the sort, the game makes no attempt to explain how many groups there are or where they’re located.
+She actually has to clear out two sets of Unversed at set locations, and while the Grand Councilwoman did imply something of the sort, the game makes no attempt to explain how many groups there are or where they’re located.
 Firstly, she has to fight the Glidewinders on the surface of the ship on her Keyblade Glider.
 Doing so finally unlocks her much-delayed Air Slide ability, the last character in the game to earn it by default world order.
 After completing her task, Aqua discovers 626’s Wayfinder floating in the void of space.
 How it got there is anyone’s guess (Stitch is using some irregular means of travelling about the ship), but Aqua collects it and returns to the room she just entered, unable to use the surface of the ship to skip ahead to the Launch Bay, or at least not at the moment.
 Indeed, you might be confused into thinking the room only had one exit, which will mess things up down the road!

-Aqua thanks 626 for the help, but he simply runs away, and Aqua instead goes to report her mission complete to the Grand Councilwoman.
+Aqua thanks 626 for the help, but he simply runs away, and Aqua instead goes to report her mission status to the Grand Councilwoman.
 This means you’re kicked out of the prison on the spot, with no way to return until you’ve cleared the entire world, even though you haven’t had a chance to explore it and get its treasures!
 In fact, the only way to explore the prison during your story visit is to go there before fighting the Glidewinders and then to come back for the story events, which is just going to be pure luck in practice, because how would you know?
 Thankfully, the prison isn’t hiding anything as important as Terra’s High Jump, but it does offer Teleport, which is Aqua’s fancier equivalent to Ven’s Reversal.

 Back on the Bridge, the Grand Councilwoman says that 626 and Jumba were both sighted in the Launch Bay.
-Aqua takes this opportunity to voice some of her concerns about 626, and I really like Zoe Caldwell’s delivery when she replies (the actress’ emphasis added): “We must assume [he’s dangerous],” as it feels like she’s intuited Aqua’s feelings on the matter and respects them, but also recognizes that the both of them know they have to play this safe.
+Aqua takes this opportunity to voice some of her concerns about 626, and I really like Zoe Caldwell’s delivery when she replies (the actress’ emphasis added): “We must assume [Stitch is dangerous],” as it feels like she’s intuited Aqua’s feelings on the matter and respects them, but also recognizes that the both of them know they have to play this safe.
 Classically trained actors!

 Aqua makes her way to the Launch Bay through either route you prefer, the shorter route through the exterior of the ship or the unexplored and treasure-filled route through the low gravity chamber.
 Once she arrives in the room, she finds Jumba trying to catch 626 so he can “fix” him.
-Aqua arrives to arrest the others, but when Stitch spots the Wayfinder, he jumps and takes it back from Aqua, and cuddles it when it’s back in his possession.
+Aqua arrives to arrest the them, but when Stitch spots the Wayfinder, he jumps and takes it back from Aqua, and cuddles it when it’s back in his possession.
 Jumba, apparently not put off by Aqua in the slightest, explains what happened with Terra.
 Aqua is flattered by Terra’s care of the Wayfinder, and feels that this is a sign that he really is all right.

 Aqua is so absorbed into her own metaplot that she’s basically forgotten to arrest either of the two escapees (so much for my celebrated competence), and so who should arrive at just that moment but Gantu.
 Gantu takes a shot at Experiment 626, saying that he’s decided to execute them instead of taking them alive.
-Aqua naturally objects and is willing to fight Gantu to put an end to it, Holland once again getting a good, angry but focused delivery with “I guess we have to do this the hard way!”
+Aqua naturally objects and is willing to fight Gantu to put an end to it, Holland once again getting a good, angry but focused delivery with: “I guess we have to do this the hard way!”

 Rather than fight in the full launch bay, the battle here is confined to the front half by some blast doors.
 This new arena features an arrangement of crates that Gantu can break as the fight goes on.
 You do the fight alongside Experiment 626, who has a team-up attack you can use called Astro Shot.
-This was available in previous team-ups, but it has a special power here, where he clings to Gantu’s face, holding him in place.
+This was available in previous team-ups, but it has a special power here, where Stitch clings to Gantu’s face, holding him in place.